dxa4481/clientHashing/README.md

 - pbkdf2
 - scrypt

-They're typically very CPU intensive by design, and they all have salts built into them preventing [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table)
+They are typically very CPU intensive, by design, and they all have salts built into them preventing [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table) attacks.
+Additionally these hash functions all have a configurable number of rounds, enabling the developer to set how slow they want the hash function to be.

 Here's an example: with a non-secure password hashing algorithm, sha256, on my computer I can crack at a rate of 18,000,000 hashes / second as seen below.
 Note: this can potentially be sped up with a rainbow table.